DorukEskicorapci/Banking-App/README.md

 - **View Balance**: Allows users to view their current balance.
 - **View Transaction History**: Enables users to view and print their transaction history.
 - **Make New Transaction**: Users are able to create new transactions.
-- **Make New Transaction**: Users are able to deposit money into their accounts.
+- **Make Deposit**: Users are able to deposit money into their accounts.
 - **Delete Account**: Provides an option to delete the user account.

 **File Descriptions:**